 5. Ceiling Mount

-Ceiling mounts like this one use a pulley system to hoist and store your bike overhead.
+Ceiling mounts use a pulley system to hoist and store your bike overhead.
 While they are traditionally used to store bikes in garages or sheds, they can also work in certain balcony spaces.
 You’ll obviously need to have a covered balcony to begin with, but make sure you check the product install requirements to ensure your balcony ceiling can accommodate before committing to this option.

 6. Furniture Mount